 Detox and Prescription Drug Dependency

 Some people may think that because prescription drugs are prescribed by doctors, they are less harmful than illegal substances.
 This is far from the case, especially when your drug of choice is a benzodiazepine or an opioid.
 Withdrawals from either drug can be severe, as bad or worse than heroin, and medically supervised detox is often prescribed for those who are dependent on prescription drugs.
-During your initial assessment with an Admissions Advisor, you’ll learn if detox may be the right course of action for you prior to admission to inpatient treatment.
+During your initial assessment with at a treatment center, you’ll learn if detox may be the right course of action for you prior to admission to inpatient treatment.

 Prescription drugs cause more overdose deaths than cocaine, heroin and amphetamines - combined.

 What will Treatment be Like?

 Prescription drug rehab can be an uplifting experience.
 At excellent facilities, you’ll be cared for by people that understand addiction in a non-judgmental, supportive environment.
 You’ll take part in group meetings, individual therapy, excursions and exercise.
 Treatment of the mind, body and spirit is the goal.
 You’ll meet people that you may stay connected with for life.
 Before you leave, you’ll have a clear aftercare plan to keep you grounded and free from prescription drug use.